-Naleialoha Napaepae-Kunewa is the Executive Director of Kahua Na'au A'o ma Pu'uhonua o Honaunau NHP, INC. She is kumu hula of Halau o Kaleiho'ohie o Kona.
-Classes are conducted in Kalaoa and Honaunau.
+Naleialoha Napaepae-Kunewa is the Executive Director of Kahua Na'au A'o ma Pu'uhonua o Honaunau NHP, Inc. She is kumu hula of Halau o Kaleiho'ohie o Kona and conducts in Kalaoa and Honaunau.
 She has taught for the Kona Community School, Konawaena Elementary and other community programs.

-I get so wrapped up in life, trying to grow up, trying to do the right thing, working, finding out who I am, trying to succeed in my career and still be able to keep my hula and being Hawaiian in perspective.
-As part of growing up I realized that I had to make decisions.
-I realized the need to be true to what I believe and Mrs. Montgomery always said, "you will continue to fall no matter what, yet everytime you fall, you need to get up and make yourself stronger and better.
-Hula has been that way for me.
+I get so wrapped up in life, trying to grow up, trying to do the right thing, working, finding out who I am, trying to succeed in my career and still be able to keep in perspective my hula and being Hawaiian.

-Mrs. Lokalia Montgomery was my only hula teacher.
-She was the director of the Hulihe'e Palace in Kona 1961 to 1971.
-My mom worked as a curator at the Hulihe'e Palace and she would take me to Mrs. Montgomery's house next to the Palace on Saturdays for hula class.
-In keeping with tradition the teacher selected the student.
+Mrs. Loakalia Montgomery was my only hula teacher.
+She was the director of the Hulihe'e Palace in Kona from 1961 to 1971.
+My mom worked as curator at the Hulihe'e Palace and she would take me to Mrs. Montgomery's house, next to the Palace, on Saturdays for hula class.
+In keeping with tradition, the teacher selected the student.
 Mrs. Montgomery picked me.
-I was very fortunate.
-I began hula at the age of seven and continued until 1971.
-She retired in 1971 and moved to Honolulu.
-I was accepted to Marylhurst College in Portland Oregon that same year following graduation from Konawaena High & Inter.
-I transferred as a senior to the University of Portland in 1974 and graduated in December of that year.
-I returned home to Kona and met with Mrs. Montgomery at the Merrie Monarch Festival in Hilo in 1976.